UW-Madison-DoIT/rest-proxy/README.md

 ### Quickstart an example

 The rest-proxy-boot module in this project is a Spring Boot project that includes rest-proxy-core.
-It's intended for demonstration purposes:
+It is intended for demonstration purposes.

-#### Running
+#### Running rest-proxy-boot
 * Supply endpoint configuration - you can copy application.properties.example to get started, or add a command-line flag, e.g. `--todos.uri=http://jsonplaceholder.typicode.com/todos`
 * Run `gradle bootRun` to start the server
 * [Verify in your browser](localhost:8080/todos)